Paddock to plate, farm to fork and dive to dish – the food miles are few on this small island.

 See a sheep-shearing demonstration and watch the working dogs in action on several farm-tour options at the 300-hectare Curringa Farm near Hamilton.
 Stay in one of the property’s cottages and enjoy a barbecue hamper of local produce.

-Farm-fresh meats
+Farm-fresh feasts

 Hungry?
 Slip off the gumboots and settle into a long lunch made from seasonal produce plucked straight from the paddock.